-Solomon uses the example of parachute jumping.
-A beginning parachutist feels a primary emotional response of fear at the prospect of jumping out of a plane.
-This is the A response: the quick, intense response to a situation.
-After making the jump, landing on the ground, and returning to the clubhouse, the beginner is typically talkative and excited, as if very happy.
-This is the B response, a rebound reaction to the earlier fear and a feeling of exhilaration at having conquered it.
+After making a jump, landing on the ground, and returning to the clubhouse, the beginner is typically talkative and excited, as if very happy.
+This is the B response, a rebound reaction to the earlier fear.
+Solomon put it this way:

-The A process (anxiety) diminishes as the jump is repeated and is increasingly regarded as a normal event.
 Meanwhile, the B response grows bigger.
-In the case of parachute jumping, the pleasant aftereffects grow more pronounced.
 An experienced jumper may experience a high lasting eight hours after a jump.

 What is tolerance?